-We propose three distinct possibilities for science using the Neutrino Solar Observatory ($\nu$SOL): \begin{enumerate} \item Going closer to the sun, see Table \ref{tab:fluxTable}, the $1/r^2$ neutrino flux would provide 1,000x more neutrino rates at seven solar radii distance where the current NASA Parker Solar Probe operates and 10,000x more neutrino rate at three solar radii where some NASA scientists think it is possible to go \cite{ref:StudyingFurnaceNeutrinos}.
-Here new science would be a larger statistical observation of solar neutrino emission, the study of the size of the fusion emission region, and particle physics looking for the transition from coherent to de-coherent neutrino oscillations.
-The sun’s gravitational well could trap dark matter in its core and this would displace the solar fusion region and would be a way to search for dark matter’s presence without direct detection \cite{ref:StudyingFurnaceNeutrinos}. \item Because the neutrino has a non-zero mass, which we know from the existence of neutrino oscillations, the sun bends space to create a gravitational focus, but for neutrinos this gravitational focus would be very close to us at 20 to 40 AU: a distance easily reachable with current technology, unlike the gravitational focus for light which is 450 to 750 AU away \cite{ref:GravFocus}.
+We propose three distinct possibilities for science using the Neutrino Solar Observatory ($\nu$SOL): \begin{enumerate} \item Going closer to the Sun, see Table \ref{tab:fluxTable}, the $1/r^2$ neutrino flux would provide 1,000x more neutrinos per second at a distance of seven solar radii ($7 R_\odot\approx 5\cdot10^6$ km), approximately where the NASA Parker Solar Probe currently operates.
+Getting as close as 3 $R_\odot$, which some NASA scientists think is possible, the neutrino flux would be increased by a factor of 10,000x \cite{ref:StudyingFurnaceNeutrinos}.
+In this regime, there are several opportunities for new science.
+First, such a detector may be able to make statistical measurements better than currently possible.
+Such a detector could perform an analysis similar to one performed by Borexino to verify predictions of the SSM \cite{ref:BorexinoSolar}.
+By flying in the region between the earth ($215R_\odot$) and the sun, a space-based detector may be able to search for evidence that confirms the standard predictions of neutrino decoherence by the Sun’s surface, or it may be able to find that the neutrinos are not yet fully de-coherent in regions near the sun.
+Both of these objectives would be accomplished by looking for deviation from the expected electron-neutrino probability in the measured neutrino flux.
+Finally, a detector near the sun may be able to indirectly search for dark matter by looking for disruptions to the fusion region inside the sun \cite{ref:StudyingFurnaceNeutrinos}. \item Because the neutrino has a non-zero mass, which we know from the existence of neutrino oscillations, the Sun bends space to create a gravitational focus.
+For neutrinos, this gravitational focus would be very close to us at 20 to 40 AU ($3.0\cdot10^{9}$ to $6.0\cdot10^{9}$ km).
+This distance is easily reachable with current technology, unlike the gravitational focus for light which is 450 to 750 AU ($6.7\cdot10^{10}$ to $1.1\cdot10^{11}$ km) away \cite{ref:GravFocus}.